 In 1993 Max and Cecilie joined forces with the local government and The Nature Conservancy (TNC).
 The plan was to develop an overall long-term conservation strategy for Kimbe Bay.
 Which would also support sensitive and sustainable tourism development in the area.

 TNC is a respected not-for-profit organization.
-It came on board knowing that while Kimbe Bay faced environmental challenges going forward, it had largely escaped the ravages of cyanide and dynamite fishing associated with the live reef fish trade, which had wreaked so much damage to coral reefs across Southeast Asia.
+It came on board knowing that while Kimbe Bay faced environmental challenges going forward.
+It had also largely escaped the ravages of cyanide and dynamite fishing associated with the live reef fish trade.
+Which had wreaked so much damage to coral reefs across Southeast Asia.

 The following year TNC, supported logistically by Walindi, carried out the first ever evaluation of the marine environment of Kimbe Bay to try and quantify its biodiversity.

 A Rapid Ecological Assessment (REA) was conducted with a specific focus on the coral reefs of the bay.
 Which, although considered to be little more than lifeless and indestructible rock formation by the native people of Kimbe Bay, still lay a very important role in local culture and mythology.